survivorbat/gorm-like/README.md

 - `TaggedOnly()`: Will only change queries on fields that have the `gormlike:"true"` tag
 - `SettingOnly()`: Will only change queries on `*gorm.DB` objects that have `.Set("gormlike", true)` set.

+If you want a particular query to not be like-able, use `.Set("gormlike", false)`.
+This works regardless of configuration.

 ## ⬇️ Installation

 `go get github.com/survivorbat/gorm-like`